 Parkes Recycled Water Scheme

 Council is implementing a new Recycled Water Scheme (RWS) to supply high quality recycled water for open space irrigation sites around Parkes.
-The scheme will strengthen Parkes’ water security by providing an additional source of water for non-potable (non-drinking) use.
+The scheme strengthens Parkes’ water security by providing an additional source of water for non-potable (non-drinking) use.